 Traditional multirotor vehicles are under-actuated, i.e. unable to control all of their six degrees of freedom independently.
 In order to maximize performance criteria such as flight duration, range or payload, all rotors are typically arranged in a single plane, and as a consequence, the total thrust is limited to a single direction normal to the rotor disks.
 The position and attitude dynamics of multirotor vehicles are thus coupled and the direction of acceleration is determined by the vehicle’s attitude.
 A crucial requirement for the successful control of a multirotor vehicle is therefore the ability to accurately control the vehicle’s attitude.
 However, only two of the attitude’s three degrees of freedom are relevant of the position dynamics; the alignment of the vehicle about its thrust direction does not affects its position dynamics.

 Driven by the increasing use of multirotor vehicles for various applications, multirotor vehicles are expected to encounter and recover from an increasingly large set of potential disturbances and perform increasingly aggressive flight maneuvers.
 However, even today’s state-of-the-art control strategies often struggle when recovering from large disturbances or when tracking aggressive flight maneuvers.
 In such scenarios, the commanded rotor thrusts can often not be generated due to saturation limits of the individual rotor thrusts.
 Typically, the rotor thrust commands are naively clipped at their saturation limits.
 However, this can significantly degrade the performance and may even lead to instabilities.
 Furthermore, clipping the rotor thrust commands does not account for the different importance of the vehicle’s total thrust and torques for the vehicle’s flight performance and stability.
 As an example, the position dynamics are invariant to the orientation of the vehicle about its thrust direction, thus rendering torques about the vehicle’s thrust direction less important than the vehicle’s total thrust or torques perpendicular to the thrust direction.
 We have therefore developed an attitude control and control allocation strategy for multirotor vehicles that prioritizes the alignment of the vehicle’s thrust direction if the available control effort becomes scarce in order to improve its trajectory tracking and disturbance recovery performance.
+More details can be found in this research paper.

 show less …